-In layman’s terms, keto is basically a ketone-producing diet whereby the body being (as i like to think of it )“the best hybrid machine period” transfers primary fuel sources from carbohydrates to fats.
+In layman’s terms, keto is basically a ketone-producing diet whereby the body being “the best hybrid machine period” transfers primary fuel sources from carbohydrates to fats.
 This transfer of fuel sources begins to take place within just a couple days of cutting out carbs and raising fats.
 At that point, ketone concentrations in the blood rise and the brain will begin using them for energy preferentially.
-This initial keto-adaptation process usually takes about four weeks to complete, at which point you’ll reach peak fat-burning adaptations and full-on keto.
+This initial keto-adaptation process usually takes about four weeks to complete, at which point you'll reach peak fat-burning adaptations and full-on keto.
 HOOAH.

 Initially used as a form of treatment for childhood epilepsy, ketogenic diets became popular when researchers saw the potentially beneficial effect they had on keeping blood sugar levels low, meaning they were then used as a treatment for obesity, before gaining popularity in the mainstream.
 Another benefit is seen with its tumor reducing effects, as insulin feeds tumor growth.

 While many people in the bodybuilding world think that a ketogenic diet just means going “low-carb”, this isn’t actually the case.